Silas Hite: Career

+Alongside his score work, Hite has written, produced, and performed original songs for numerous films and television programs.
 Besides composing scores, Hite is also a songwriter, producer, and performer, providing original songs for many of his projects.
-His songs have appeared in films such as "Nick & Norah's Infinite Playlist," Robert Williams' "Mr. Bitchin’", and "Circle of 8", and television programs such as Dance-a-Lot Robot (Disney), "Blue Mountain State" (Spike), "Duck Dynasty" (A&E), "Burn Notice" (USA Network), "Extreme Makeover: Home Edition" (ABC), and "UFC Ultimate Insider" (Fox Sports).
+He routinely self-releases solo albums in different genres and his songs have appeared in films such as “Return To Nuke 'Em High” (Troma Pictures), ”Nick & Norah's Infinite Playlist," Robert Williams' "Mr. Bitchin’", “The Perfect Wave,” and "Circle of 8" (Paramount Pictures), and television programs such as Hulk Hogan: Real American (Netflix) Dance-a-Lot Robot (Disney), "Blue Mountain State" (Spike), "Duck Dynasty" (A&E), "Burn Notice" (USA Network), "Extreme Makeover: Home Edition" (ABC), and "UFC Ultimate Insider" (Fox Sports).